 Print the recipe here!

 NOTES: It is crucial that you let these hang in the fridge for an hour once they’re coated.
 It helps to pre-soften the onion and it also helps to adhere the coating that extra bit more.
-Also, I basically used my pine nut mayonnaise recipe and added a tablespoon of fresh grated horseradish and a little squeeze of lemon, but if you vibe to Vegenaise (which I sometimes do) or regular mayo, you could certainly just stir some fresh/prepared horseradish into some of that.
-Even some sheep’s milk yogurt or sour cream could be nice.
+For a dip, if you like Vegenaise or regular mayo, you could just stir some fresh/prepared horseradish into some of that.

 1 large spanish onion, peeled + cut into 1/2 inch thick rings